Lurker00/DX150-Firmware-Add-on/README.md

 * Custom build of [HibyMusic](https://play.google.com/store/apps/details?id=com.hiby.music), which plays bit perfect PCM up to 32/384kHz with no additional efforts, and is fully compatible with [USB Audio application](https://github.com/Lurker00/DX200-USB-Audio-Release/blob/master/README.md) for bit perfect DSD and SACD ISO playback.
 * Removed APKPure, CoolAPK.
 * Better thermal control.

+### Mango OS
+* Added Mango OS mode from DX200.

+**Note**: Mango OS player was taken from DX220, and, as such, is not 100% compatible.
+The known restrictions and problems are:
+* Only first 5 Digital Filter options actually work, and their names don't correcpond to DX150 actual filter names.

 ## History of public releases
 * [**1.22**](https://github.com/Lurker00/DX150-Firmware-Add-on/releases/tag/v1.22) - release for official firmware 1.05.075.